 You will need a camera with fast AF and snappy shutter speed.
-Fortunately for the micro four-thirds enthusiast, there are a few models to choose from which will suit a photographer’s passion for mixing creativity with high-speed.
+Fortunately for the micro four-thirds enthusiast, a few models to choose from will suit a photographer’s passion for mixing creativity with high speed.

 If you are after the ultimate challenge in creative photography using your micro four thirds, then you should try your hand at smoke photography.

 Trailing lines of smoke can add an exotic element to a photograph, or you could even make the smoke the main subject.

 Anything that produces smoke can be used, including an extinguished match, a candle, or incense.
 Dry ice is an excellent source of ‘smoke’ if you can get your hands on it.